Locate a federal court using the Court Locator page on the United States Courts website.

 In addition, the treatises Federal Practice and Procedure (West) and Moore's Federal Practice (Lexis) provide information about federal jury instructions.

-Compiled lists of federal jury instructions have been made available on several websites, including the Library of the U.S. Courts of the Seventh Circuit webpage, the United States Court of Appeals Fifth Circuit webpage and at Federal Evidence Review's Federal Jury Instructions Resource Page.
+Compiled lists of federal jury instructions have been made available on several websites, including some hosted by the U.S. Department of Justice, the United States Court of Appeals for the Third Circuit webpage and at the United States Court of Appeals for the Fifth Circuit webpage.

 Federal court jury instructions may also be found by going to the appropriate court's website.
 A list of federal courts with links to court websites is available on the United States Courts website's Courts Locator page.
 Some federal judges may have their own standard jury instructions available electronically.
 Find the judge's name on the court's website to see if preferred instructions are noted.
 If they are not listed, the judge should be contacted to determine if the judge has standard instructions.